 The last two features help to import pins from sites like Pinterest and clip recipe metadata straight into your app, as well as tag & make it easy to find it later.
 Paprika and ChefTap apps have these.

 Recipe management apps have made many a woman happy by taking care of organizing and storing all the recipes in one place.
-All you do is drag & drop favorite recipes to your very own virtual recipe box and use them without network connection.
+All you do is drag & drop favorite recipes to your very own virtual recipe box and use them without a network connection.
 Handy, right?
-But there’s more:
+But there’s more.
+Throw in a pinch of bells and whistles and create a truly irresistible recipe app:

 |recipe box||text recognition|